-Defective equipment personal injury compensation claim solicitors.
+Experts in Defective equipment personal injury compensation claims

-If you have suffered a personal injury at work due to faulty or defective equipment, then you may well have a claim for personal injury compensation, and MG Legal’s leading workplace injury compensation specialist will accept your claim on a no win no fee basis, with no financial risk to you.
+If you have suffered a personal injury at work due to faulty or defective equipment, then you may well have a claim for personal injury compensation, and MG Legal’s leading workplace injury compensation specialist will accept your claim on a NO WIN NO FEE basis, with no financial risk to you.

 Can I claim for personal injury as a result of defective equipment at work?